mor-michael/mor-michael/README.md

 - I'm a frontend developer.
 I currently use React/NextJS to develop websites and web apps.

-- Enjoy using the bleeding edge software and tools.
+- I enjoy using the bleeding edge software and tools.

 - I know the basics of relational databases, SQL and other backend technologies.